yxpku/project-lesson-category/README.md

 # Project Lessons Finder Category

-The project used machine learning methods to classify the input project evaluation documents into 8 pre-defined lessons categories (46 sub-categories), based on World Bank IEG project lessons text data
+The project used machine learning methods to classify the input project evaluation documents into 8 pre-defined lessons categories (46 sub-categories), based on the World Bank IEG project lessons text data.

 ## Models Used
 Naive Bayes, Random Forest and ANN